Recycle Reduce Reuse

 - Eliminate junk mail by removing your name from unwanted mailing lists.
 It takes a little bit of diligence, but it’s worth it.
 Visit www.ecocycle.org/junkmail for instructions or www.catalogchoice.org to discontinue receiving catalogs.

 - Reduce paper, go paperless and pay bills online.

-- Run clothes and dish washers only when full, this reduces using 100's of gallons of water a month.
+- Run clothes and dish washers only when full, this reduces using hundreds of gallons of water a month.

 - Turn off the water while brushing your teeth.

 - Washing dishes by hand?
 Fill a sink with soapy water and the other sink with clean water and eliminate running water continuously while rinsing dishes.